top of page

 Proposed Dairy Queen Redevelopment Project

 For over 50 years the old Dairy Queen at SE 55th and Division was a much loved gathering space in our neighborhood.
 Some years ago the long-time owners sold the property.
-The new owners demolished the existing DQ building and said they intended to create a new two-story DQ with indoor seating.
-The previous DQ did not have any indoor seating.
+The new owners demolished the existing DQ building and said they intended to create a new two-story DQ with indoor seating and an expanded drive through.
+The previous DQ did not have indoor seating.

-The City of Portland has adopted Zoning Code regulations that do not allow new drive-through facilities in the Mixed Use Commercial 2 (CM2) zoning that applies to the old DQ property.
+The current City of Portland Zoning Code regulations do not allow new drive-through facilities in the Mixed Use Commercial 2 (CM2)--that is the zoning that applies to the old DQ property.
 The Code is attempting to discourage auto-oriented uses in favor of more pedestrian-oriented uses and to reduce the effects of noise and air pollution from idling cars.
 The Code does allow prior drive-through facilities to continue to be used when a property is redeveloped if the project meets certain criteria--including redeveloping the property within three years of the end of the previous use.

 BACKGROUND

-Subsequently, an MTNA board member found an article online that provided a description of the proposed new Dairy Queen including a proposed site plan that showed the proposed two-story DQ and drawings of the proposed drive through lanes and on site parking.
-(See "A Dairy Queen Grows in Portland: An Opening Update," Dec.
-16, 2024.)
+Subsequently, an MTNA board member found a 2024 article online that provided a description of the proposed new Dairy Queen.
+The article included a proposed site plan that showed the proposed two-story DQ and drawings of the proposed drive through lanes and on site parking.
+The article was recently updated.
+(See the updated version at "A Dairy Queen Grows in Portland: An Opening Update" .)

 The MTNA discussed the request to oppose the proposed DQ drive-through at the regular MTNA meeting on July 16, 2025.
 The MTNA Board members voted to send a letter to the City opposing the drive-through without a formal determination that the drive-through met the legal requirements in the City Zoning Code.
 (You can view the August 1, 2025 MTNA letter here.)